 When you’re creating the world’s most innovative products, you’re constantly responding to consumer needs.
 The conventional methods, legacy IT, and on premises systems that many manufacturing companies still rely on aren’t enough to keep up with the rising complexity and demands of modern manufacturing.
 Whether you’re on your laptop in the office, or tablet on the factory floor, you need to be able to access important data from your partners, suppliers, and employees—no matter where in the world you happen to be.

 This is where cloud platforms come in.
 With the right identity management solution, the manufacturing industry can harness the power of the cloud to enable large-scale operations, securely connect the supply chain to cloud and on-prem technologies, and respond swiftly to consumer needs.
-Here are three companies leading the way.
+Here are two companies leading the way.

 Flex: Connecting and securing the supply chain